New Caledonia

 Not currently an official name.

-Alexander Mackenzie and his party of nine French Canadians accompanied by two Native guides, crossed from the Parsnip River to a tributary of the Fraser River on June 12, 1793.
+Alexander Mackenzie [1764–1820] of the North West Company [1779–1821] and his party of nine French Canadians and two Native guides crossed the Continental Divide from the Parsnip River to a tributary of the Fraser River on June 12, 1793.

-In 1805, Simon Faser, a fur trader for the North West Company, was sent into the interior of British Columbia.
+In 1805 NWC fur trader Simon Fraser [1776–1862] was sent into the interior of British Columbia.
 Reminded of his mother’s descriptions of the Scottish Highlands, he called the area New Caledonia, or New Scotland.
 (Scotland was called Caledonia by the Romans.)
 The New Caledonia fur trade district was established between 1805 and 1808 in an effort to find a short supply route from the Pacific Ocean for the North West Company’s far interior posts.
 Fraser failed to establish a route inland from the Pacific but did establish five posts in north central British Columbia.

 In 1858, legislation was introduced to make the area a crown colony under British law.
-Since the French already had a colony in the South Pacific of that name, New Caledonia’s name was changed to British Columbia on August 2, 1858.
+Since the French already had a colony called New Caledonia in the South Pacific, New Caledonia’s name was changed to British Columbia on August 2, 1858.

 References: